Poloniex VS Coinbase: Crypto Exchange Comparison

 These two platforms have very different cryptocurrency politics, and it depends on the traders’ needs whether they’ll choose to work with Poloniex or Coinbase.

 The former supports only crypto-to-crypto exchanges and does a very good job at it, offering a choice of up to a hundred altcoins to its users, and frequently listing more.
-However, this means that beginner traders will have to use Coinbase or another “Fiat Gateway” exchange to convert their fiat currencies into digital coins, preferably Bitcoin, Ethereum, Monero or Tether, and then come back to trade on Poloniex.
-These four primary coins are then paired with all other altcoins on the platform.
+However, this means that beginner traders will have to use Coinbase or another “Fiat Gateway” exchange to convert their fiat currencies into digital coins, preferably Bitcoin (BTC), Ethereum(ETH), Monero (XMR), or Tether (USDT), and then come back to trade on Poloniex.
+These four primary coins are then paired with all other altcoins on the platform, the most popular being Ripple (XRP) and Dash.

 Coinbase doesn’t support a myriad of cryptocurrencies because it has a strict Digital Asset Framework against which the coins are evaluated before they earn the right to be listed.
-Currently, the platform supports the dominant quartet: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
+Currently, the platform supports the dominant quartet: Bitcoin, Bitcoin Cash (BCH), Ethereum, and Litecoin (LTC).
 You can buy them, sell them, store, convert or transfer them to someone else.
 Your country of residence will be a key factor in determining which fiat-to-crypto trading pairs are available to you.

 The platform has recently promoted its newest feature called “Coinbase Earn”.
 Customers are now encouraged to join courses on lesser-known cryptocurrencies and be rewarded a certain amount of those digital coins upon completing the course!
 This money then goes directly to their Coinbase wallet.